Date of Award:

 It was found that the faculty as a whole was not greatly interested in or even acquainted with general education at Utah State University.
 Faculty members become acquainted with the program mainly because of their advisory responsibilities.
 Faculty satisfaction with the program seemed noncommital, the disinterest in the program led many to be only mildly satisfied or mildly dissatisfied, or to have no opinion.

-Gittins, Scott H., "An Assessment of Faculty Understanding and Attitude Toward General Education at Utah State University" (1980).
+Gittins, Scott H., "An Assessment of Faculty Understanding and Attitudes Toward General Education at Utah State University" (1980).
 All Graduate Theses and Dissertations.
 3393.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .